kmlawson/japanese-empire-mo3335/assignments.md

 * If I am writing a critical review, did I tie the arguments of the book to where I hope to go in the argument for my longer essay?
 * If I am writing a critical review, did I include an evaluation of the work with a specific example of its strong and/or problematic aspects?
 * If I am writing a prospectus, did I include a concise presentation of what I plan to argue in my coming long essay, even if I'm not yet entirely sure if I can demonstrate the argument?
+* If I am writing a prospectus have I situated the essay I am proposing to write in terms of the existing historiography?
 * If I am writing a prospectus, did I include some reference to the kinds of sources I will be using, or hope to use in making the argument?
 * If I am writing a prospectus, did I include a specific example or two illustrating the argument I will be making in the long essay to come?
 * If I am writing a second prospectus, have I either shifted my focus or made significant and substantive revisions and improvements on the first prospectus?

-\pagebreak
+If not, have I used the second prospectus to expand on discussing my sources, my approach, or the context for my argument historiographically?

 ### Long Essay

 The essay for the course is worth 50% of the total coursework and has a limit of 5,000 words including footnotes.
 The process of composing an essay of this length is made far easier if you make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
 Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.

-Some class time in week four will be dedicated to discussing the essay.
-At that time, please send me two or three general potential topics of interest that are related to our module, the name of one or two secondary or primary historical works related to each, and a brief note as to why you chose that work.
-I will give feedback on the ideas, and throughout the semester encourage students to visit me in office hours to help discuss the move from general topics of interest to specific historical questions.
-I am also willing to look at an outline of your essay and your final list of sources.
+Some class time in most weeks will be dedicated to discussing the essay.
+It is not uncommon for a student to change topics once or twice during the semester, as the feasibility of one topic or another is evaluated and the sources explored.
+My suggestion is that you answer two questions for yourself very early in your research: 1) Once you have a general topic or area of history you are interested in, think about what kinds of arguments or historical approaches have been applied to this area before that will serve as the starting point for your intervention?
+2) What kinds of primary sources will I have realistic access to for use in the essay unless I want to make a purely historiographical essay based exclusively on secondary materials.

 ### Making an Argument